ckaestne/seai/assignments/I3_requirements_risks.md

 1. **Goals** (1 page max): Provide a list of organizational objectives, leading indicators, user outcomes, and model properties.
 2. **Environment and Machine** (0.5 page max): Identify environmental entities and machine components (AI and non-AI) in this scenario.
 The machine components must include at least one AI component that performs image recognition.
 3. **Requirement Decomposition** (1 page max): Select **one** of requirement to analyze based on the goals identified above.
 Specify a list of environment assumptions (ENV) and specifications (SPEC) that are needed to establish this requirement (REQ).
-4. **Risk analysis** (1.5 page max) Perform a fault tree analysis to identify potential root causes for the violation of the requirement selected in Q2.
-Identify the minimal cut sets in your fault tree.
+4. **Risk analysis** (1.5 page max) Perform a fault tree analysis to identify potential root causes for the violation of the requirement selected in the previous step.
+Identify all minimal cut sets in your fault tree.
 5. **Mitigations** (1 page max): Suggest at least two mitigation strategy to reduce the risk of the failure studied in the fault tree.
+Both mitigations should be at the system level, outside of the ML component (i.e., not just "collect more training data").
 Briefly explain how the mitigations reduce the risk.
 Provide a second updated fault tree that includes those mitigations.

 For drawing fault trees, you may use any tool of your choice.
 A scan of a hand-drawn diagram is acceptable, as long as it is clearly legible.
 There are also several free FTA tools you may wish to use; e.g., Fault Tree Analyzer (https://www.fault-tree-analysis-software.com) or Open Reliability Editor (https://github.com/troeger/fuzzed)